uadmin/uadmin-docs/api/language_functions.rst

         uadmin.Register()

         // Assign the Root URL value to /admin/.
-This code allows to resolve multiple registration issue when running an application. uadmin.RootURL = "/admin/" // Applies on first build only setting := uadmin.Setting{}
+This code allows to resolve multiple registration issue when running an application.
+        // NOTE: This code works only if database does not exist yet. uadmin.RootURL = "/admin/"

+        // ----- IF YOU RUN YOUR APPLICATION AGAIN, DO THIS BELOW ----- setting := uadmin.Setting{}
         uadmin.Get(&setting, "code = ?", "uAdmin.RootURL")
         setting.ParseFormValue([]string{"/admin/"})